risk-first/website/estimating/Fill-The-Bucket.md

 ## Sampling Error

 If you paint the first fence panel in 40 minutes, how sure can you be that this is a good estimate?
 What if you extrapolate from this single fence panel?
-To paint all 40 might now only take 26 hours - which is a good deal shorter than the original estimate of 40 hours.
-Is that fair?
+To paint all 40 might take 26 hours.
+How confident are we of this estimate?

 After the first fence panel, you just don't know.
 After you've painted two or three, you can start to figure out the _sample variance_ $$s^2$$: